nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Implementation

 * The `delete` command extends `Command` and implements `Undoable`.
-* the `delete` command is based on the index of the contact.
+* The `delete` command is based on the index of the contact.

 Below is a detailed process illustration using a sequential diagram: